 Let’s face it.
 If you’re run down, constantly wiping your nose or just in a ‘fuzzy’ headspace, you’re not going to want to exercise.
 However, if your immune system is running efficiently and you’re combatting illnesses like a pro, you’re far more likely to work hard at the gym and lose that unwanted weight.

 If you’re not sleeping, not only will you feel less motivated to exercise, but will experience major carb cravings as your body attempts to find fuel for energy.
 Conversely, good sleep helps replenish the body and brain, giving you the get-up-and-go you need to thrive.
 If you’re a lousy sleeper, meditation might help.
-A study by researchers at Stanford University Medical Centreshowed significant improvements in patients who combined meditation with CBT to address chronic insomnia.
+A study by researchers at Stanford University Medical Centre showed significant improvements in patients who combined meditation with CBT to address chronic insomnia.
 So, if you’re spending more time awake than asleep in your bed, spending 20 minutes in meditation could make a real difference.
-You can also combine this technique with the Luxe Sleep Burner Plus for a deeper, more effective sleep.

 Weight loss and meditation